clive819/clive819.github.io/_posts/2025-02-05-mastering-swift-concurrency.md

 ### Best practices

 - Prefer structured concurrency over unstructured concurrency.
-- Use the `.task(id:)` modifier in SwiftUI for lifecycle-aware task creation.
 - Use `async let` for fixed numbers of concurrent operations and task group for dynamic workloads.

 ## Actor